• Home

 Luis Reginaldo Medilo

-Luis is the founder and editor of Tech Pilipinas.
-A former DOST scholar and electronics engineering student, he is passionate about technology and how it can change the world for the better.
+Luis is the founder and editor-in-chief of Tech Pilipinas.
+A former Electronics Engineering student and Department of Science and Technology (DOST) scholar, he is passionate about technology and how it can change the world for the better.
+Luis has more than 25 years of hands-on experience with computers and the Internet.

 You May Also Like